 The Association shall have the right to regulate such devices to the fullest extent allowed by law.

 Section 19.
 Exterior Antennas.
 No exterior antennas, satellite dishes or similar equipment shall be permitted on any Lot or improvement thereon, except in a manner that complies with the Association’s Standards.
-The Association shall have the authority to require all such devices to be reasonably screened from view, with landscaping or appropriate material as determined by the EEC, and the Association reserves the right to restrict the size, type, and location of such devices and improvements to the maximum extent permitted by law or applicable FCC regulations.
+The Association shall have the authority to require all such devices to be reasonably screened from view, with landscaping or appropriate material as determined by the ECC, and the Association reserves the right to restrict the size, type, and location of such devices and improvements to the maximum extent permitted by law or applicable FCC regulations.

+Energy Conservation Equipment.
+Solar energy panels and attendant hardware or other energy conservation equipment may be constructed or installed on any Unit as long as it is an integral and harmonious part of the architectural design of a structure, as determined by the sole discretion of the ECC and in accordance with Florida law.

 Section 20.
 Additional Rules and Regulations.
 The Board may establish such additional rules and regulations as may be deemed to be for the best interests of the Association and its members.

 ARTICLE XI